Hidden-Mist-2205/GAINZ/README.md

 ### [Max McKenna](https://github.com/mmckenna34)

 ## Introduction
 This project was a brief 1-week sprint where our team tried to complete an MVP for an external user (Barry Swoleman).
-Add some more stuff here

-## What does the app do?
-* What problem does it solve?
-Who uses it?
-* Why was it built?
-* User Inputs and Outputs
+In recent years many people have been unable to visit the gym in person, and many of them miss the accountability being around other people can provide.
+The GAINZ application will allow users to access information on other people’s workouts, and find other users of the service who share their interests or workout schedule.

+#### Key Features:
+* Users are able to create accounts to do fitness workouts and follow along steps
+* Users are able to find others with similar schedules to connect with and work out together
+* Users can search for and create their own workouts to add to the community list of workouts

 ## Tech Stack
 * Front End: JavaScript, ReactJS, Recoil, Styled Components, React Router, Userfront